torvalds/linux/Documentation/trace/kprobes.rst

 the entry to the function.
 When the probed function is called and this probe is hit, Kprobes saves a copy of the return address, and replaces the return address with the address of a "trampoline."
-The trampoline is an arbitrary piece of code -- typically just a nop instruction.
+The trampoline is an arbitrary piece of code -- typically just a analp instruction.
 At boot time, Kprobes registers a kprobe at the trampoline.

 When the probed function executes its return instruction, control